Fertility treatment in North Rhine-Westphalia

 What are important criteria when choosing a fertility centre?

-In order to fulfill your desire to have a child, you should choose a fertility clinic that meets your requirements and where you feel comfortable.
-When choosing a clinic, there are a number of aspects to consider in order to ensure that the therapy goes as smoothly as possible.
+In order to fulfil your desire to have a child, you should choose a fertility clinic that meets your specific requirements and importantly where you feel comfortable.
+When choosing a clinic, there are a number of aspects to consider to ensure that the therapy goes as smoothly as possible.
 The success of a therapy depends on various factors.
 Both the experience and qualifications of the medical team and the technological status of the laboratory equipment (for example, whether the clinic has a clean room laboratory) can have an impact on the success rate.

 In addition to the success rate, there are other issues that can be decisive in the selection process.
-Good counselling on the choice of therapy, as well as personal care and the availability of the doctor can help you to get rid of worries and unanswered questions.
-In order to go through with the process of fulfilling your child wish with confidence, the experiences of previous patients can also give an indication of the quality or shortcomings of a practice.
+Good counselling on the choice of therapy, as well as personal care and the availability of the doctor can help ensure your questions and concerns are answered.
+Hearing from the experiences of previous patients can also give an indication of the quality or shortcomings of a practice, this can also provide you with a level of confidence during the clinic selection process.

-Another aspect are the costs.
+Another aspect to consider are the costs.
 To avoid surprises, fertility centres that maintain a high degree of price transparency are recommended.
-In the case of treatments with donor sperm, you should also make sure that there is a cooperation with an experienced sperm bank, as they often offer a larger selection of donor profiles and have many years of experience in the field of sperm donation.
+In the case of treatments with donor sperm, ensure there is a cooperation between the clinic and an experienced sperm bank, as they often offer a larger selection of donor profiles and have many years of experience in the field of sperm donation.

-When selecting our partner clinics, we always make sure that both heterosexual and homosexual couples or singles are treated.
+When selecting our partner clinics, we always make sure that both heterosexual and homosexual couples, as well as single women are treated.

-Are you having a hard time choosing a fertility centre or do you have questions about different therapies and treatment methods?
-Our friendly team will be happy to help you in a free consultation appointment.
+Are you struggling to find a fertility centre that is right for you or do you have questions about available therapies and treatment methods?
+Our friendly team are happy to help you in a free consultation.

 At Fertilly, we have made it our mission to accompany couples (homosexual and heterosexual) and singles on the way to fulfilling their desire to have a child.
 It is important to us to create transparency in the area of family planning and to inform you about success rates and prices.